tbakie/TBEwebsite/content/post/01/first.md

 ---

 ## Hugo
-is a popular open-source static site generator that is used to build websites quickly and efficiently.
+is a popular,  open-source static site generator that is used to build websites quickly and efficiently.
 Unlike systems that dynamically build a page with each visitor request, Hugo generates pages when you create or update your content.
 It converts your content into plain HTML files, providing reusable components and a convenient standard file structure​​​​​​.

 A static website is one where the content is fixed and the same for every user, and is stored on the server as plain HTML files.
 A dynamic website, on the other hand, generates content in real-time as it is requested by the user, often using server-side scripting languages and databases.